ronnyml/snowplow-wiki/MailChimp-webhook-setup.md

 ### 1.1 Compatibility

 * [Snowplow 0.9.10] [snowplow-0.9.10]+ (`POST`-capable collectors for event processing, will require `GET` for initial Webhook validation)
-* [Mailchimp webhook API] [mailchimp-webhooks]
+* [MailChimp webhook API] [mailchimp-webhooks]

 <a name="setup" />
 ## 2. Setup

-Integrating Mailchimp's webhooks into Snowplow is a two-stage process:
+Integrating MailChimp's webhooks into Snowplow is a two-stage process:

-1. Configure Mailchimp to send events to Snowplow
+1. Configure MailChimp to send events to Snowplow
-2. (Optional) Create the Mailchimp event table into Amazon Redshift
+2. (Optional) Create the MailChimp events tables into Amazon Redshift

 <a name="setup-mailchimp" />
-## 2.1 Mailchimp
+## 2.1 MailChimp

 First login to MailChimp.
 Select **Lists** from the menu panel along the left handside of the screen.